 Beginning in ninth grade, students and families receive one-on-one, tailored guidance from Key's Director of College Advising throughout the college search and admission process with the ultimate goal of finding the institution and program with the best "fit" for each student.

-The Upper School program approaches diversity, equity and inclusion in myriad ways, both explicitly through the academic curriculum and implicitly through student and faculty collaboration and interaction.
+The Upper School program approaches diversity, equity, inclusion, and belonging in myriad ways, both explicitly through the academic curriculum and implicitly through student and faculty collaboration and interaction.